This post contains my solutions to 3 crypto challs:

 Solution

-Because we can also control the public exponent $ e $ here, the thing that came to my mind was the Discrete Log Problem.
-The idea is that we have to find $ e $ that satisfies $ m^e = s \pmod n $ where $ m $, $ n $, and $ s $ are known.
-The $ e $ can be calculated using the discrete log $ s $ base $ m $ in $ \mathbb{Z}/n\mathbb{Z} $.
-The problem is, the integer $ n $ must be greater than $ s $ (must be ≥ 1024-bit), so of course finding the discrete log in this case sounds impossible to do in a very limited time and resource.
-The good thing is, since we can control $ n $ ($ p $ and $ q $), then we can choose weak primes $ p $ and $ q $ so that the discrete log calculation in $ \mathbb{Z} /n\mathbb{Z} $ becomes possible.
-We can choose smooth prime for $ p $ and $ q $, then calculate the discrete log $ s $ base $ m $ in $ \mathbb{F}_p $ and $ \mathbb{F}_q $, finally combine both results using Chinese Remainder Theorem algorithm.
+Since we control $ e $, we can use the Discrete Log Problem.
+We need to find $ e $ where $ m^e = s \pmod n $.
+We can calculate $ e $ using discrete log of $ s $ base $ m $ in $ \mathbb{Z}/n\mathbb{Z} $.
+The problem is that $ n $ must be at least 1024 bits, making discrete log calculation too slow.
+However, we can choose weak primes $ p $ and $ q $ to make the calculation possible.
+We can use smooth primes for $ p $ and $ q $, then find the discrete log in $ \mathbb{F}_p $ and $ \mathbb{F}_q $, and combine the results using the Chinese Remainder Theorem.

 Implementation